marklogic-community/marklogic-unit-test/marklogic-junit5/examples/simple-dhf4/README.md

-This project shows an example of using both marklogic-junit and marklogic-unit-test within a Data Hub Framework version 4 project.
+This project shows an example of using both marklogic-junit5 and marklogic-unit-test within a Data Hub Framework version 4 project.

 To try this out locally, first initialize the DHF project: